Women's History Programs

 International Women's Day 2021

-Please join KU's Emily Taylor Center for Women & Gender Equity and Center for Russian, East European & Eurasian Studies on Tuesday, March 9th, at 6 PM CST via Zoom for our Women's History Month Lecture featuring Dr. Kristen R. Ghodsee — author of Why Women Have Better Sex Under Socialism: And Other Arguments for Economic Independence — speaking on the socialist history of International Women's Day.
+In honor of Women's History Month 2021, KU's Emily Taylor Center for Women & Gender Equity and Center for Russian, East European & Eurasian Studies welcomed Dr. Kristen R. Ghodsee (she/her) — author of Why Women Have Better Sex Under Socialism: And Other Arguments for Economic Independence — to speak on the socialist roots of International Women's Day.

 19th Amendment 100th Anniversary Series

-The first event in Emily Taylor Center for Women & Gender Equity's two-part 19th Amendment 100th Anniversary Series ― a virtual Q&A discussion of "Without A Whisper – Konnon:kwe" with Mohawk filmmaker Katsitsionni Fox, Haudenosaunee Knowledge Guardian Louise Herne, and intersectional feminist historian Dr. Sally Roesch Wagner, moderated by local multicultural artist, writer, scientist, and community organizer Alex Kimball Williams.
-"Without A Whisper – Konnon:kwe" is untold story of the ways Indigenous women influenced the early U.S. suffragists in their fight for freedom and equality.
-Learn more at https://www.withoutawhisperfilm.com/
+The first event in Emily Taylor Center for Women & Gender Equity's two-part 19th Amendment 100th Anniversary Series ― a virtual Q&A discussion of "Without A Whisper – Konnon:kwe" with Mohawk filmmaker Katsitsionni Fox (she/her), Haudenosaunee Knowledge Guardian Louise Herne (she/her), and intersectional feminist historian Dr. Sally Roesch Wagner (she/her), moderated by local multicultural artist, writer, scientist, and community organizer Alex Kimball Williams (she/her & they/them).
+"Without A Whisper – Konnon:kwe" is the untold story of the ways Indigenous women influenced the early U.S. suffragists in their fight for freedom and equality.

 The second event in Emily Taylor Center for Women & Gender Equity's two-part 19th Amendment 100th Anniversary Series ― Women Voted Here Before Columbus: The Haudenosaunee Influence on the Women's Suffrage Movement.
-During this virtual event, Louise Herne, a Bear Clan Matron of the Mohawk Nation and Haudenosaunee Knowledge Guardian, and Dr. Sally Roesch Wagner, author of the intersectional anthology "The Women’s Suffrage Movement" (2019), discussed the Haudenosaunee (Iroquois) influence on early U.S. feminists.
+During this virtual event, Louise Herne (she/her), a Bear Clan Matron of the Mohawk Nation and Haudenosaunee Knowledge Guardian, and Dr. Sally Roesch Wagner (she/her), author of the intersectional anthology "The Women’s Suffrage Movement" (2019), discussed the Haudenosaunee (Iroquois) influence on early U.S. feminists.
 They place the beginning of U.S. women’s rights a thousand years ago at the founding of the Iroquois Confederacy in present-day upstate New York.
 Women of the Six Nations Iroquois Confederacy possessed decisive political power, control of their bodies, control of their own property, custody of the children they bore, the power to initiate divorce, satisfying work, and a society generally free of rape and domestic violence.
 Herne and Wagner explore the ways Haudenosaunee women fired the revolutionary vision of early feminists, including Elizabeth Cady Stanton and Matilda Joslyn Gage, by providing them with a model of freedom for women at a time when they experienced few rights.
-Introductions by Sarah Deer, KU University Distinguished Professor, with a post-conversation Q&A moderated by Megan Williams, Assistant Director of Emily Taylor Center for Women & Gender Equity.
+Introductions by Dr. Sarah Deer (she/her), KU University Distinguished Professor, with a post-conversation Q&A moderated by Dr. Megan Williams (she/her), Assistant Director of Emily Taylor Center for Women & Gender Equity.